Secret Service Shoots Suspect Near Washington Monument

 Key Takeaways

-The U.S. Secret Service shot a suspect near the Washington Monument on Monday after officers observed him carrying a gun and acting suspiciously, according to UPI, The Guardian, and Reuters.
+The U.S. Secret Service shot a suspect near the Washington Monument on Monday after officers observed him carrying a gun and acting suspiciously, according to multiple reports.
 The incident resulted in an exchange of gunfire that injured both the suspect and a nearby child.
 Both were hospitalized, with the child's injuries described as non-life-threatening.

 The shooting occurred shortly after Vice President JD Vance’s motorcade passed through the area, though there is no indication that the suspect intended to approach the motorcade, per Reuters.
 The Secret Service deputy director, Matthew Quinn, stated that officers first identified the individual as suspicious and called for backup.
 When uniformed agents approached, the suspect fled on foot, drew his gun, and fired at them.